Last updated:

 Venezuela has been in a severe socio-political and economic crisis for several years.

-With an exodus of more than 7.72 million people (as of August 2023), the refugee crisis in Venezuela is the largest-ever refugee crisis in Latin America and one of the largest in the world.
+With an exodus of more than 7.72 million people since 2014, the refugee crisis in Venezuela is the largest displacement crisis in Latin America and one of the largest in the world.

 (Photo: Refugees from Venezuela have set up their own informal camp in Boa Vista, Brazil.
 Credit: Michael Swan; CC BY-ND 2.0)